TSRTC launches Singareni Darshan bus

 The Singareni Darshan bus of TSRTC was launched on Tuesday by the chairman Bajireddy Govardhan and managing director VC Sajjanar at the Bus Bhavan.
-The darshan costs Rs 1600 and will include a tour of the underground mine, thermal power plant, open cast mine view and the rescue station.
+The darshan costs ₹1600 and will include a tour of the underground mine, thermal power plant, open cast mine view and the rescue station.

 The bus will start at 6 AM from Jubilee Bus Stand and reach Singareni Collieries Company Limited at 10:30 AM.
 The tourists will reach the mine rescue station at 12:30 PM followed by lunch at 2 PM, opencast view at 3:30 PM and power plant view at 5:30 PM.